KubeRocketCI/docs/docs/faq/pipelines.md

 - **Tekton Dashboard**: If Tekton Dashboard is integrated.
 In the KubeRocketCI Portal navigate **Overview** -> **Links** and click on **Tekton**.
 In the Tekton Dashboard navigate to the **PipelineRuns** section, identify the failed pipeline, and select the action **Rerun**.

-- **Through VCS (GitHub/GitLab)**: Add a comment with word `/recheck` to your Pull Request (PR) or Merge Request (MR), and the pipeline will be triggered automatically.
+- **Through VCS (GitHub/GitLab)**: Add a comment with word `/recheck` or `/ok-to-test` to your Pull Request (PR) or Merge Request (MR), and the pipeline will be triggered automatically.

 :::tip
-  Use comment approach with `/recheck` if the Pipeline is not available either on KubeRocketCI or Tekton Dashboard.
+  Use comment approach with `/recheck` or `/ok-to-test` if the Pipeline is not available either on KubeRocketCI or Tekton Dashboard.
 :::

 ---